coldfix/Citip/README.rst

 -----------------

-Originally, I just wanted to replace the GTK frontend by a more convenient CLI interface, because I found the GUI annoying, inconvenient to work with and pointless for this particular application.
-Thinking further, CLI based applications are also better for automatization and require fewer run-time dependencies.
+Originally, I just wanted to replace the GTK frontend by a more convenient CLI interface, because I found the GUI inconvenient.
+CLI based applications are better for automatization and also require fewer run-time dependencies.

--rant

 Another reason was to provide a public platform for possible continued development of the application.
-I was unable to get in contact with any of the original authors of Xitip (emails are dead), and there is (AFAIK) no public VCS. **If you have any ideas and/or patches to contribute, don't be shy!**, just open an issue or send me a pull-request.
+I was at the time unable to get in contact with any of the original authors of Xitip (emails were dead), and there was (AFAIK) no public VCS.

-I didn't plan to do much apart from that.
-By now all the source files have been completely rewritten.
+I didn't plan to do much apart from that, but by now all the source files have been completely rewritten.
 The main differences to Xitip are:

 - replace the GTK frontend by a simple CLI frontend
 - ported to the free software GLPK_ library for linear programming
 - extend the accepted grammar in a few places
-- more maintainable code base
 - compilation requires a C++11 compliant compiler and recent versions of flex and bison

 For a more detailed list of changes see CHANGES.rst_ and ultimately the commit history.

+**If you have any ideas and/or patches to contribute, don't be shy!**, just open an issue or send me a pull-request.

 .. _GLPK: https://www.gnu.org/software/glpk/
 .. _CHANGES.rst: https://github.com/coldfix/Citip/blob/master/CHANGES.rst